Dr. Manuel Cardoso, Deputy General- Director of SICAD

 September 13th 2018 8:45-10:30am Main Ballroom

-However, the approach to these problems in Portugal was not only by the decriminalisation of drug use.
-If today we can assume that we assist to a general positive trend, it is due to the a set of integrated responses that acquired a bigger coherence and consistence on the decriminalisation framework.
+However, the approach to these problems in Portugal was not only by the decriminalization of drug use.
+If today we can assume that we assist to a general positive trend, it is due to the set of integrated responses that acquired a bigger coherence and consistency on the decriminalization framework.

 Manuel Ribeiro Cardoso, Deputy General-Director of the Intervention on Addictive Behaviours and Dependencies General Directorate since February 2012 and member of the Executive Board of the Institute on Drugs and Drug Addiction from 2005 to 2012.

 Medical doctor and public health consultant, with a post-graduation in Occupational Medicine and Health Management, Dr. Cardoso has 20 years’ experience on public health, drugs and alcohol issues and holds management positions in public administration since 1998.

 From 1991 to 1998 he worked at the Directorate-General of Health in the areas of School, Occupational and Environmental Health and represented Portugal in several international fora, namely within the European Union.

 He was also member of the Management Board of Drug Addiction Prevention and Treatment Service (1998-2002).

 At the international level, he has represented Portugal at the “Committee on National Alcohol Policy and Action”, which plays a major role in implementing “The EU strategy to support Member States in reducing alcohol related harm”.
 He also represented Portugal in the development of the Global Strategy to reduce the harmful use of alcohol and of the WHO Action Plan for Europe, as well as in the WHO national counterparts for alcohol.
 Since 2005 is the substitute member in the EMCDDA Management Board.